Occipital Nerve Block

 What is occipital nerve block used for?

 Occipital nerve block is used to treat occipital neuralgia and chronic headaches, such as chronic migraine.
+Well-described landmarks exist for injection sites to target each of these nerves.
+Once the provider locates the correct injection site, a designated volume of a local anesthetic, most commonly bupivacaine or lidocaine, is injected into the subcutaneous space.
+This is the deepest layer of your skin.
 You may feel relief from headache pain within 15 minutes of treatment, but this varies by individual.
-Others may not have full relief of symptoms for a few days.
+Others may not have relief of symptoms for a few days.

 The length of time before symptoms reappear can also vary widely, lasting only days for some people but months for others.
-Occipital nerve block is usually not a cure for occipital neuralgia and chronic headaches.
+Occipital nerve block is usually not a cure for occipital neuralgia and chronic headaches, but is meant to reduce the frequency and intensity.
+It is often combined with other treatments for breakthrough headaches.

 Am I a good candidate for occipital nerve block?